Kusu Island: Facilities

 Also located on Kusu island is the Kusu Island Tua Pek Kong Temple dedicated to both Tua Pek Kong and Guanyin.
-Built in 1923 by a wealthy businessman, the temple also include Eight Immortals, Guan Yu and the Hu Ye (Tiger Deity).
+Built in 1923 by a wealthy businessman, the temple also includes the Eight Immortals, Guan Yu and the Hu Ye (Tiger Deity).
 The temple also houses a fertility tree (求子树), where written wishes are hung upon it.

 A stand-alone open-air hawker centre is located in the middle of the island but it is only open during festivals or pilgrimages to the keramat or the temple.
 The hawker centre has 18 stalls.

 Permits are needed to stay overnight on the island.

 Pilgrimage

 Marble Tortoise statues on Kusu Island.

 Every year during the Chinese Lunar 9th month, thousands of devotees from Singapore and neighbouring countries like Malaysia, Indonesia and Thailand will make their pilgrimage to Kusu Island.
 The 9th lunar month is thought to be sacred due to its linkages to the origination myth of Kusu Island.
 During the pilgrimage, offerings such as fruits, joss papers and Chinese prosperity cakes (發糕) are brought by pilgrims to give thanks to the deities and pray for blessings.
 Pilgrims would also replace fulu talismans and fraying amulets from the previous year with new ones.

 As part of the annual pilgrimage, devotees also climb 152 steps to pay respects at the Datuk Keramat.
 Devotees pray for wealth, good marriage, good health and harmony at the shrines.
 They are also popular with childless couples who would pray for children.